tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

 * Refer to the [Solidity documentation for open auctions](https://solidity.readthedocs.io/en/v0.5.11/solidity-by-example.html#simple-open-auction).

+* Recall to students that we will use version 2.5 of the OpenZeppelin library for class activities.

 * Have your TAs keep track of the [Time Tracker](TimeTracker.xlsx).

 ### 1. Instructor Do: Welcome to Class (10 min)